If you are looking for the best châteaux to visit in France, Loire Valley is the perfect place to find them.

 1. Château de Chambord

-A place of history and culture, each structural sector is provided with a HistoPad which will automatically use immersive Virtual Reality to give a visual suggestion of how the room would have looked when someone was staying there.
+A place of rich history and culture, each structural sector is included on a HistoPad, which will automatically use immersive Virtual Reality to give a visual suggestion of how the room would have looked when someone lived there.

 From the 800 crowned salamander sigils carved into the stone ceiling to intricately woven tapestries that document kings hunting expeditions, enjoy a glimpse into history at one of the most famous castles in France.

 2. Château de Chenonceau

-If you plan to awaken the history buff inside, why not make your way to one of the most fascinating mixes of Renaissance and Gothic architecture?
+If you plan to awaken your inner history buff, why not make your way to one of the most fascinating mixes of Renaissance and Gothic architecture?

-What will attract you the most is the guards room with the 16th-century fireplace, decorated by 16th-century tapestry, and showing exposed ceiling joists bearing the mark of “C” for Catherine de Medici.
+What will attract you the most is the guards’ room, with its 16th-century fireplace, decorated by 16th-century tapestries, and a showing of exposed ceiling joists bearing the mark of ‘C’ for Catherine de Medici.

-Make sure to enjoy the audio tour inside the castle to learn more about its fascinating history.
+Make sure to enjoy the audio tour inside the castle if you want to learn more about its fascinating history.

 3. Château de Chaumont-sur-Loire

-Rebuilt a few years after Louis XI had the château burned and razed to the ground, in 1465, the chateau is now famous for its yearly garden festival.
+Rebuilt a few years after Louis XI had the château burned and razed to the ground in 1465, the restored chateau is now famous for its yearly garden festival.

 4. Château de Cheverny